The Optical Two and Three-Dimensional Fundamental Plane Correlations for Nearly 180 Gamma-Ray Burst Afterglows with Swift/UVOT, RATIR, and the SUBARU Telescope: Sample selection

 \section{Sample selection}

-We analyzed 502 GRB optical afterglows with known redshifts, thus building the most comprehensive sample of optical LCs to date by searching the literature for all GRBs detected between 1997 May and 2021 May by several satellites (e.g., the {\it Swift} Ultraviolet/Optical Telescope (UVOT)), and ground-based telescopes/detectors, e.g., the Subaru Telescope, Gamma-ray Burst Optical/Near-IR Detector (GROND), Re-ionization and Transients InfraRed camera/telescope (RATIR), the MITsune, etc. In our final sample, the redshifts span from $z=0.06$ to $z=8.23$ and the LCs are taken from \citet[][2021a, 2021b in preparation]{Kann2006,Kann2010,kann2011}, \cite{Li2012,Li2015,Li2018a}, \cite{Oates2009,Oates2012}, \cite{Zaninoni2013,Si2018}, the RATIR collaboration, the GCN Circular Archive (GCN)\footnote{https://gcn.gsfc.nasa.gov/}, the {\it Swift} Burst Analyzer \citep{Evans2010}, and other literature.
-A table with the GRB name, redshift, fitting parameters, and data source is available in the online supplementary material.
-Following \cite{dainotti2021b}, we use 68 LCs from \citet[][2021a, 2021b in preparation]{Kann2006,Kann2010,kann2011}, 24 GRBs from \citet[][2022]{Li2012,Li2015,Li2018a}, 3 GRBs from \cite{Oates2009,Oates2012}, 19 GRBs from \cite{Zaninoni2013}, and 16 GRBs from \cite{Si2018} which were in turn taken from \cite{Li2012} and \cite{Kann2006}.
-Out of those, we combined the LCs of 5 GRBs from different authors: 2 from \cite{Li2012,Li2015}, 1 from \cite{Kann2010, Zaninoni2013}, 1 from \cite{Kann2010, Zaninoni2013, Oates2009, Oates2012}.
+We analyzed 500 GRB optical afterglows with known redshifts, thus building the most comprehensive sample of optical LCs to date by searching the literature for all GRBs detected between May 1997 and May 2021 by several satellites (e.g., the {\it Swift} Ultraviolet/Optical Telescope, UVOT), and ground-based telescopes/detectors, e.g., the Subaru Telescope, Gamma-ray Burst Optical/Near-IR Detector (GROND), Re-ionization and Transients InfraRed camera/telescope (RATIR), the MITSuME \citep{kotani2005}, etc. In our final sample, the redshifts span from $z=0.06$ to $z=8.23$ and the LCs are taken from \citet[][2022a, 2022b in preparation]{Kann2006,Kann2010,kann2011}, \cite{Li2012,Li2015,Li2018a}, \cite{Oates2009,Oates2012}, \cite{Zaninoni2013,Si2018}, the RATIR collaboration, the GCN Circular Archive (GCN)\footnote{https://gcn.gsfc.nasa.gov/}, the {\it Swift} Burst Analyzer \citep{Evans2010}, and other literature.
+The GRB name, redshift, fitting parameters, and data source of a portion of our data sample is given in Table \ref{table:finaltable} -- the full table with our sample of 179 GRBs is available in the online supplementary material.
+Following \cite{dainotti2021b}, we use 69 LCs from \citet[][20221a, 2022b in preparation]{Kann2006,Kann2010,kann2011}, 22 GRBs from \citet[][2022]{Li2012,Li2015,Li2018a}, 3 GRBs from \cite{Oates2009,Oates2012}, 19 GRBs from \cite{Zaninoni2013}, and 16 GRBs from \cite{Si2018} which were in turn taken from \cite{Li2012} and \cite{Kann2006}.
+Out of those, we combined the LCs of 6 GRBs from different authors: 3 from \cite{Li2012,Li2015}, 1 from \cite{Kann2010, Zaninoni2013}, and 1 from \cite{Kann2010, Zaninoni2013, Oates2009, Oates2012}.
 Additionally, we gathered 50 LCs from the GCN, {\it Swift} Burst Analyzer, the RATIR collaboration, and other literature.

 We have also investigated GRB data points taken from the SUBARU Telescope, updating previous LCs and improving the fits of the following 18 GRBs: 110422A, 140801A, 140423A, 141121A, 020124A, 110801A, 100513A, 110503A, 980326A, 150413A, 140907A, 180325A, 160131A, 151027A, 160227A, 151029A, 170113A, 140206A.